cgarbin/cot6930-natural-language-processing/assignment2/README.md

 ![Document-term matrix test dataset](./pics/document-term-matrix-load-dataset.png)

 Now that the dataset is loaded we apply the `StringToWordVector` filter with the attribute `outputWordCounts` set to `True`.
-When this attrbiubte is not set we get a binary value (present/not present) only.
+When this attribute is not set we get a binary value (present/not present) only.

 First we set the filter.